Akbarabi/firebase-practice-crud/README.md

    flutter run
    ```
 ## Usage
--Add new items by entering text and pressing the "Add" button.
+- Add new items by entering text and pressing the "Add" button.
--View the list of items fetched from Firestore.
+- View the list of items fetched from Firestore.
--Edit an item by clicking on it and making changes.
+- Edit an item by clicking on it and making changes.
--Delete an item by swiping it to the left.
+- Delete an item by swiping it to the left.

 ## Built With
--Flutter - The UI toolkit for building natively compiled applications.
+- Flutter - The UI toolkit for building natively compiled applications.
--Firebase Firestore - The database used for storing and syncing data.
+- Firebase Firestore - The database used for storing and syncing data.